 Religion and Politics

-Ridge, Hannah M. forthcoming.
+Ridge, Hannah M. 2020.
 “State Regulation of Religion: The Effect of Religious Freedom on Muslims' Religiosity.”
 Religion, State and Society, 48.

 Ridge, Hannah M. 2019.
 “Effect of Religious Legislation on Religious Behavior: The Ramadan Fast."
 Interdisciplinary Journal of Research on Religion, 15.